COST GUIDES

 • Where you live (clearance prices vary across the UK)

-cost of house clearance
+Cost of house clearance vs hiring a skip

-If you want to take a few days to go through your house or garage, you might want to hire a skip instead.
 The average cost of skip hire is between £125 and £320 per day.
 To find out more, check out our guide to skip hire prices.

 How does house clearance work?